ChiranchiRahul/ChiranchiRahul/README.md

 ### **Confidential Metropolitan Traffic Authority – University of New Haven, Connecticut**
 #### *Tunnels and Bridges Traffic Analysis (Jan 2025 – May 2025)*
-- Engineered ETL workflows using SSIS to integrate over 5 million records from Microsoft Access into SQL Server, enhancing data availability by 30%.
+- Engineered ETL workflows using SSIS to load 5M+ records from Access to SQL Server and stage them in Snowflake, enhancing data availability by 30%..
-- Built machine learning models in Python (Multiple Linear Regression, Random Forest) to forecast traffic volume and toll violations with 97% accuracy.
+- Developed ML models in Python to forecast traffic and toll violations with 97% accuracy; optimized performance by 18% using Azure AutoML and stored predictions in Snowflake.
--	Designed Power BI Service dashboards and managed workspaces to track traffic across 8 facilities, optimizing DAX and data models for real-time insights and a 40% increase in stakeholder engagement.
+-	Built Power BI dashboards connected to Snowflake to track 8 facilities, improving real-time insights and stakeholder engagement by 40%..
--	Optimized model accuracy by 18% through Azure AutoML’s automated feature selection and hyperparameter tuning.
--	Translated stakeholder requirements and model outputs into 5+ strategic recommendations for infrastructure planning and traffic policy revisions.
+-	Delivered 5+ data-driven recommendations for infrastructure planning and policy, leveraging Snowflake-powered analytics.

 ### **Confidential Fintech Client – University of New Haven, Connecticut**